agnusmaximus/cyclades/README.md

 <div align="center"><img
 src="https://raw.github.com/agnusmaximus/cyclades/master/images/Matrix%20Completion%208%20threads%20-%20Movielens%2010m.png"
-height="400" width="525" ></div> <em> Cyclades initially starts slower than Hogwild due to the overhead of partitioning the conflict graph.
+height="400" width="525" ></div> <em> Cyclades SGD initially starts slower than Hogwild SGD due to the overhead of partitioning the conflict graph.
 But by having better locality and avoiding conflicts Cyclades ends up slightly faster in terms of running time.
 In this plot both training methods were run for the same number of epochs, with the same